ICTeam28/ProgramAnalysis/summaries/example_page.md

  * But the main structuring is left to the layout program of the static site generator.

+Images go in theme/static/images

+Covers go in theme/static/images/cover and must be in jpg format.

 Give references a reference ID using the at sign @ as a prefix for the identifier.
 When the website is compiled an extension will look for these ids and